SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_uart_rs485/readme.md

 ## Test the Application

-1. Connect Two modules as per connection diagram shown above.
+1. Connect 3 modules as per connection diagram shown above.
+2. The steps to be changed before running the application are mentioned above in Application Build Environment section.
-2. When the application runs, UART sends the data to the second module and compare whether received data is proper.
+3. When the application runs, UART sends the data to the slave modules and compare whether received data is proper.
-3. After running this application below console output can be observed.
+4. After running this application below console output can be observed.

     > ![Figure: expected result](resources/readme/uart1_rs485_output_console.png)